 All Field Action Projects

 In 2008-2009 a research was carried out with a purpose of understanding the current situation of the system better.
 Special permission was taken by High Court for this research.
 High court played an important role in implementation of recommendation.
 There were around 3500 cases pending of JJB board in thane district only.
 High court recommended to JJB sitting to be increased from two days a week to five days a week.
 This brought down the number of cases drastically.
 Many of the recommendation has been successfully implemented in Maharashtra state.

-2.2) Supervision of children as per section 15 (3) of JJAThe JJB by passing orders under Section 15 (3) of JJA has entrusted R.C.J.J personnel with supervision of a few cases of juveniles for the purpose of their rehabilitation and follow up.
+2.2) Supervision of children as per section 18 (f) of JJA The JJB by passing orders under Section 18 (f) of JJA 2015 has entrusted R.C.J.J personnel with supervision of a few cases of juveniles for the purpose of their rehabilitation and follow up.

 2.3) Facilitating speedy disposal of cases Work with children in the home brings forth pending cases of juveniles, for many reasons such as lack of follow up, lack of coordination between various systems responsible for the protection of the child.
-Most common delays are due to the failure of the police station to submit the final report (also known as charge sheet), lack of coordination between the JJB and CWC.
+Most common delays are due to the failure of the police station to submit the final report (also known as charge sheet).

 R.C.J.J has been facilitating the J.J.S to provide an integrated framework for children’s services amongst the range of structures and delivery systems over the years.
-Thus, R.C.J.J actively networks with all the systems involved in the delivery of J.J.S and attempts to develop informed collaborative interventions for JCL’s.
+Thus, R.C.J.J actively networks with all the systems involved in the delivery of J.J.S and attempts to develop informed collaborative interventions for CCL’s.

 The site works best on Firefox 30+ Google Chrome 45+ iOS Safari 8+ Internet Explorer 10+ Android 4.2+ Browser / Chrome Browser